 Companies can lure customers with an advertisement, celebrities, and discounts.
 However, there has to be some need on the customer side to make the sale.

-What is vital for any type of customers while making a purchase?
+What is vital for any type of customer while making a purchase?

 Price – it can be important for two very different reasons.
 Some types of customers prefer products with the lowest price possible.
 They are interested in the proper quality/price ratio.
 Other customers are seeking expensive products to underline their material status.